My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 SM17.jpg

-In 2004 a box set would be issued, Silver Box, which would include the full album, Our Secrets Are the Same, allowing songs like the lovely “Jeweller to the Stars” to be properly released.
+In 2004, a box set, Silver Box, was issued.
+It included the full album, Our Secrets Are the Same, allowing songs like the lovely, “Jeweller to the Stars,” to be properly released.

-This song returned the band to alternative radio in the US despite not having been released there.
-The entire album, Black and White 050505 (a reference to its release date) was very listenable, with the duo having settled into a basic, R&B and pop style with a little retro-alternative edge at times, reminiscent of later music from Echo & The Bunnymen and, of course, U2.
+Where the hell had “Home” been for the past twenty-five years?!
+What a great song!
+It returned the band to alternative radio in the US despite not being released there.
+The entire LP, Black and White 050505 (a reference to its release date) was very listenable, with the duo settling into a basic, R&B and pop style with a little retro-alternative edge at times.
+It was comparable to later music from Echo & The Bunnymen and, of course, U2.
 At various times Kerr even sounded like Bono.
-It is telling of this period for the band that the albums aren’t available on streaming services.
-I’ve had to go to YouTube in order to hear the whole albums.

 SM21.jpg

-Jim Kerr did a solo project in 2010 under the name ‘Lostboy!’ yet Simple Minds continues onward, mining their back catalogue with greatest hits and rarities releases, live albums, and with Kerr and Burchill joining with others to release new music.
-In 2014 there was Big Music, finally labelling their music by its ambition, and in 2016 an acoustic album of their past hits.
-“Chelsea Girl,” recall, was from their first album and sounds great with the stripped-down treatment.
-Big Music blends the band’s rock and pop with the ever-present flourishes to the outsized production for big venues.
-“Blindfolded” is another great song and sounds current, even it is really hard to tell it is Simple Minds.
-This year they’ve released their nineteenth album, Walk Between Worlds.
-Its not bad, but it’s not anything to generate excitement.
+This year they have released their nineteenth album, Walk Between Worlds.
+It is not bad, but once again not something to generate excitement.
 It settles into the generic Simple Minds sound we’ve heard for the past thirty years, with some modern elements thrown in.
-It’s big, well-produced and has many good moments, but overall lacks a groove and personality to grab you and make you want to hear it over and over again.
+It’s big, well-produced, and has many good moments, but overall lacks a groove and personality to grab you and make you want to hear it over and over again.

 SM22.jpg